Documentation

 How GEO Scout collects data, detects mentions, calculates sentiment, position, competitive gaps, Share of Voice, and Citation Share — and how those data points become recommendations in the command center

-GEO Scout sends your prompts to 10 AI providers every day and saves the full responses for analysis.
+GEO Scout sends your prompts to 12 AI providers every day and saves the full responses for analysis.
+For most engines we read the answer straight from the live product — the same interface a real user sees — rather than a developer API, because API answers routinely differ from the app.
 Each provider receives identical queries — that's what makes the results comparable.

-• 10 AI providers: ChatGPT (OpenAI), Claude (Anthropic), DeepSeek, Gemini (Google), Google AI Mode, Google AI Overview, Grok (xAI), Perplexity, Yandex Search with Alice, and Alice AI
+• 12 AI providers: ChatGPT (OpenAI), Claude (Anthropic), DeepSeek, Gemini (Google), Google AI Mode, Google AI Overview, Grok (xAI), Perplexity, Yandex Search with Alice, Alice AI, GigaChat, and Microsoft Copilot

 • Each prompt is sent to each provider separately — responses aren't cached or reused